jcsearson/Portfolio-Redesign/readme.txt

 		Icons made by Freepik from www.flaticon.com is licensed by CC BY 3.0 Send Icon
-		Icons made by Google from www.flaticon.com is licensed by CC BY 3.0
+		Icons made by Google from www.flaticon.com is licensed by CC BY 3.0 Arrow Icon
+		Icons made by Appzgear from www.flaticon.com is licensed by CC BY 3.0 Bubble
+		Icons made by Bogdanspn from www.flaticon.com is licensed by CC BY 3.0 Message
+		Icons made by Freepik from www.flaticon.com is licensed by CC BY 3.0